 |8.||Panasonic GX8||Y||stereo / mono||Y||-||micro||2.0||Y||Y||-|

 |15.||Sony NEX-5N||Y||stereo / mono||-||-||mini||2.0||-||-||-|

 |16.||Sony NEX-3||Y||stereo / mono||-||-||mini||2.0||-||-||-|

 |17.||Sony NEX-5||Y||stereo / mono||-||-||mini||2.0||-||-||-|

 It is notable that the GX7 offers wifi support, while the NEX-C3 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the GX7 and the NEX-C3 have been discontinued, but can regularly be found used on eBay.
+Both the GX7 and the NEX-C3 have been discontinued, but can regularly be found used on ebay.
 The GX7 was replaced by the Panasonic GX85, while the NEX-C3 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic GX7 Manual (free pdf) or the online Sony NEX-C3 Manual.
+Further information on the features and operation of the GX7 and NEX-C3 can be found, respectively, in the Panasonic GX7 Manual (free pdf) or the online Sony NEX-C3 Manual.